JetBrains/teamcity-documentation/topics/service-messages.md

 ## Writing the File into the Build Log

-Send the following service message to start tracking the contents of one or multiple files and write their new lines to the build log.
+Send the following service message to start tracking the contents of a file and write its new lines to the build log.

 ```Shell
 ##teamcity[importData type='streamToBuildLog' filePath='path-to-file' filePattern='pattern' wrapFileContentInBlock='false' charset='UTF-8']